Steamtown in Scranton, Pennsylvania

 The 4012's story isn't just about power and speed.
 It's also a testament to American resilience.
 During World War II, these "Big Boys" became the unsung heroes of the home front, hauling vital war supplies across vast distances.
 They kept the wheels of industry turning and played a crucial role in securing victory.

-Steamtown Round House
+Train Round House Turntable

 Image property of Stilfehler via Wikimedia Commons and the GNU Free Documentation License